PLEASE CALL US FOR AN APPOINTMENT

 Core treatments of our program are listed below.
 These are used in conjunction with other therapies to address adrenal, thyroid and digestive health, detoxification, inflammation, nutrient deficiencies and more.

-IV ozone (major autohemotherapy), multipass or hyperbaric IV ozone therapy, ozone insufflation, and ozone sauna.
+IV ozone (major autohemotherapy), hyperbaric IV ozone therapy, ozone insufflation, and ozone sauna.

 We will prescribe you an individualized herbal formula.